Don't know your Preamp from your Power Amp? Hifi terminology can be intimidating. Have no fear - take a look at our simple guide.

 You may also be able to play other music files (WAV, FLAC, AAC, MP3 and WMA) from connected storage devices.

 Once you have your music on the player (or on an attached network storage device) you can then access your music content in seconds - with the added benefits of a great user interface and search features.

 Integrated amplifiers are the simplest, most affordable way of taking music from a source and amplifying it, ready to send to your speakers.

-They contain a power supply, and audio pre-amplifier and a power amplifier in one unit - as opposed to using separate components.
+They contain a power supply, an audio pre-amplifier and a power amplifier in one unit - as opposed to using separate components.
 They will also have a number of inputs for CD players, DVD players, a turntable and other auxiliary sources.

 Although there are some pretty weighty integrated amplifiers out there, in order to get the best from some large speakers you may be better served with separate pre and power amplifiers.

 The voltage output from a phonograph cartridge (turntable) is very weak and needs boosting by a phono pre-amplifier so that the main stage of amplification can be effective.
-Additionally a phono pre-amplifier can “reset” the bias in equalisation inherent on records as a result of the manufacturing process.
+Additionally, a phono pre-amplifier can “reset” the bias in equalisation inherent on records as a result of the manufacturing process.

 High end phono pre-amplifiers allow the user to set certain parameters to better work with specific cartridges.